Sharnalak/Moovizzz/README.md

   Moovizz project
 </h1>

-This project display a list of movies ordered by genre.
+This project display a list of movies.
 Work in progress.

 ## 🚀 Quick start